pallab2o/stock-price-predictor/README.md

-Sure, here's a suggested README file for your GitHub project:

----

 # Stock Price Prediction App

 This is a web application built with Streamlit that allows users to predict stock prices using historical data.
 Users can input a stock symbol, adjust advanced settings, and visualize the predictions along with the actual stock value over time.